rmarks6767/music-system/README.md

 # Futurustic Car Music System
 Imagine RIT project that takes Google DialogueFlow requests through query data passed locally into a Node.js application.
-The application establishes a connection to Spotify by sending the Client Id and the Client Secret that is associated with the app.
-This request returns an access token that can be used to access Spotify's library and play songs that the user requests.
+The application establishes a connection to spotify by sending the Client Id and the Client Secret that is associated with the app.
+This request returns an access token that can be used to access spotify's library and play songs that the user requests.

 ## Installation
 ```